 We’re not saying that you need to be there 24 hours a day, 7 days per week (in fact overtraining is one issue that we’re going to cover later in this article), but three sessions per week is not going to lead to noticeable changes.

-Training 4-5 times per week is probably the perfect ratio of rest to work, giving you enough time to hit all muscle groups while also allowing you enough time to recover.
+Training 4-5 times per week is probably the perfect ratio of rest to work.
+Giving you enough time to hit all muscle groups while also allowing you enough time to recover.

-Find time to train four times per week, for 45-60 minutes per session.
+You need to find time to train four times per week, for 45-60 minutes per session.

 Get into a routine, and create a program that will reflect the extra gym time you have available now.
 Training more will require better recovery, so check out our next point below.

-Common Mistake #3: Not Recovering Properly
+Tip #7: Not Recovering Properly

 Proper recovery is often a completely overlooked and underrated factor in muscle gains, but the truth is that without optimal recovery you will never gain muscle.